v2sCollections/City-of-Dreams/README.md

 1) Check the install guide and make sure you followed the instructions.

+3) Make sure you have gone to the settings menu and  turned off **"Enable Analytics"** on the gameplay tab.

 2) Perform a Cyberclean.

 ## [My character and some female NPCs have weird texture lines on them ](https://)❓